btquanto/dotfiles/README.md

 This works in **Pop!
 OS 22.04**.
 I don't guarantee other operating systems.
 It generally would work fine in **bash** and **zsh** shell

 1. The templates for the dotfiles are in the folders `dotfiles` and `modules`.
 Edit them as fit.
-2. Run `install.sh` and follow the instructions
+2. Run `install.py` and follow the instructions

 # Install